Cashmaney/tendermint-validator/README.md

 # Tendermint Validator

 A lightweight single key tendermint validator for sentry nodes.
+Based on https://gitlab.com/polychainlabs/tendermint-validator
 ## Design

 A lightweight alternative to using a full node instance for validating blocks.
 The validator is able to connect to any number of sentry nodes and will sign blocks provided by the nodes.
 The validator maintains a watermark file to protect against double signing.